-- In the Assign Queue list, select 5.
+- f.
+In the Assign Queue list, select 5.

 - g.
 For Policy Attribute, select the Mark IP DSCP radio button, and select ef.

 - h.
 Click Apply to create a new policy.

 - 6. Add class_ef to the policy pol_voip.

 - a.
 Select QoS > DiffServ > Advanced > Policy Configuration.

 - b.
-Under Policy Configuration, scroll down and select the pol_voip check box.
-Pol_voip now appears in the Policy Selector field at the top. - c.
-In the Member Class list, select class_ef in. - d.
+Under Policy Configuration, scroll down and select the pol_voip check box.Pol_voip now appears in the Policy Selector field at the top. - c.
+In the Member Class list, select class_ef in.

+- d.
 Click Apply to add the class class_ef to the policy pol_voip. - e.
-Click the pol_voip whose class member is class_ef, and a screen similar to the following displays.
+Click the pol_voip whose class member is class_ef.